Public Services Foundation Degree

 Successful students have the opportunity to apply for the University of Plymouth BSc (Hons) Professional Practice (Health and Community) Top Up held at Weymouth College.

-In addition to this there are currently options to progress to courses offered by the following Plymouth partner colleges: BSc (Hons) Emergency Sector Management and Interoperability – (Duchy/Bicton); BSc (Hons) Public Services Top Up (Exeter College); BSc (Hons) Community & Public Service Management (City College Plymouth) and BSc (Hons) Community and Public Services Management (City College Plymouth).
+In addition to this there are currently options to progress to courses offered by the following Plymouth partner colleges (which may be subject to change): BSc (Hons) Community & Public Service Management (City College Plymouth).
 Progression onto other top-up courses at a variety of institutions is an option for those who wish to apply to study elsewhere.

 Fees